 December is here in full force.

 As the calendar fills up with holiday parties and family get-togethers it’s almost inevitable that some sort of travel is in your future.
+With so much to do, some travel packing tips would come in handy.

 It may be a weekend out of town, a longer stay with relatives or maybe your packing up the fam for a Christmas vacation in the sun.